 - Health safety measures: Due to the COVID-19 pandemic, preventive measures are still in place, visits to the reception centres are suspended and access of NGOs thereto remains limited like in the previous two years.

 Detention of asylum seekers

-- Asylum detention: Although only 22 persons were placed in asylum detention in 2020, the problems mentioned in the previous AIDA reports still persist (i.e. no adequate conditions regarding persons with special needs, lack of individual assessment and justification of detention grounds, no effective judicial review, etc.).
+- Low number of detainees, but long-standing systemic shortcomings: Although only 2 persons were placed in asylum detention in 2021, the problems mentioned in the previous AIDA reports still persist (i.e. no adequate conditions regarding persons with special needs, lack of individual assessment and justification of detention grounds, no effective judicial review, etc.).

-- Access of NGOs to places of detention remains denied: In 2020, NGOs were still banned from accessing detention facilities.
-As a result, monitoring could not be carried out, and necessary services such as free legal counselling, social assistance, psycho-social and therapeutic treatment could not be provided.
+- Limited access to detention facilities: In 2021, NGOs were still banned from accessing detention facilities.
+As a result, monitoring could not be carried out, and necessary services such as free legal counselling, social assistance, psycho-social and therapeutic treatment, except on a case-by-case basis, could not be regularly provided.